The engine behind Jax

 Meet the Math Engine

-The AI engine that translates natural language into mathematically optimal spatial solutions — across defense, infrastructure, logistics, and beyond.
+The engine that translates natural language into mathematically optimal spatial solutions — and commits nothing it has not verified against the real-world constraints of each domain.

 Mathematical programming is fundamental across domains, yet remains a skill-intensive bottleneck